Technical Business Analyst Must-Have Resume Skills and Keywords

 Uncommon Keywords on Technical Business Analyst Resumes

-Employer job listings often list SaaS as requirements in Technical Business Analyst job descriptions; however, job seekers mention them far less frequently on their resumes.
-If you possess this experience, including this keyword prominently on your resume when applying for a Technical Business Analyst role may help you stand out more to hiring managers.
+Employer job listings often list Communication Skills, Auto Delivery, Innovation, Technical, Digital, Business Analyst, Translation or Consulting Experience as requirements in Technical Business Analyst job descriptions; however, job seekers mention them far less frequently on their resumes.
+If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Technical Business Analyst role may help you stand out more to hiring managers.

 Common Keywords on Technical Business Analyst Resumes

 Both employer job listings and resumes from people who’ve held the role of Technical Business Analyst tend to always include skills and requirements found in this list.
-Whether you’ve only got Translation, Application Development, Computer Science, Business Analyst, Business Process, MySQL or Regression Testing in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Collaboration, Facilitation, Computer Science, Business Process, Analysis, Documentation, Software Development, Data Analytics, SQL, Project Management, Jira, Requirements Gathering, User Acceptance Testing, SDLC, Database, MS Office or Microsoft Visio in your background and experience, make sure to highlight the term prominently on your resume.
 As a job seeker you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Technical Business Analyst.

 Uncommon Keywords on Technical Business Analyst Job Descriptions

-Employer job listings seldom list Business Intelligence, SQL, Data Analytics, SharePoint, Vendor Management, SQL Server, Requirements Gathering, User Acceptance Testing, Jira, Software Development, Information Technology or Microsoft Visio as important skills or qualifications in Technical Business Analyst job descriptions.
+Employer job listings seldom list Java or Microsoft Excel as important skills or qualifications in Technical Business Analyst job descriptions.
 Nevertheless, job seekers mention them much more commonly in their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Technical Business Analyst role may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Translation, Application Development, Computer Science, Business Analyst, Business Process, MySQL and Regression Testing.
+The most common important skills required by employers are Collaboration, Facilitation, Computer Science, Business Process, Analysis, Documentation and Software Development.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a job as a Technical Business Analyst, suggesting that having these keywords on a resume are important for success as a Technical Business Analyst.
-Additionally, employer Technical Business Analyst job descriptions list SaaS as a desirable experience, even though SaaS appears 3 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.
+Additionally, employer Technical Business Analyst job descriptions list Communication Skills as a desirable experience, even though Communication Skills appears 4.95 times less on resumes, suggesting that it's worth considering including this term if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently terms like Business Intelligence, SQL, Data Analytics, SharePoint, Vendor Management, SQL Server and Requirements Gathering may be something to reconsider.
-These 7 terms appear 2.07, 2.24, 2.33, 2.36, 2.38, 2.50 and 2.50 times less frequently, respectively, than in job descriptions for a Technical Business Analyst role.
-This indicates that highlighting any of these keywords on your resume may not be a great way to stand out to a potential employer.
+Our analysis suggests that highlighting too prominently terms like Java and Microsoft Excel may be something to reconsider.
+These two terms appear 0.46 and 0.34 times less often than in job descriptions for a Technical Business Analyst role.
+This indicates that highlighting either of these keywords on your resume may not be a great way to stand out to a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Technical Business Analyst.
 Make sure to include a strong showing for the following keywords on your resume: